 While some people tend to avoid plastic for aesthetic reasons, it's worth noting that plenty of plastic outdoor clocks are cleverly designed to look as though they're made of metal, wood, or stone.
 Because they tend to be mounted quite high up, you're always looking at them from a distance, so you generally can't tell that they're really made of plastic.

 You'll want to be able to read your outdoor clock from the other end of the garden, which is why outdoor clocks tend to be larger than indoor clocks.
 Though you will find a handful of slightly smaller options, outdoor clocks tend to measure at least 12 inches across.
-It's not unusual to find 16- and 18-inch models, and extra-large options can measure as much as 36 inches in diameter.
+It's not unusual to find 16- and 18-inch models, and the extra-large options can measure as much as 36 inches in diameter.

 When checking the size of any outdoor clocks you're considering, find out whether the measurement refers to the diameter of the face or the overall diameter, including the frame and any decorative flourishes.